aliceswood/student-directory/README.md

 4. Rewrite the each() method that prints all students using while or until control flow methods (Loops).
 [Commit 0ec0d3f](https://github.com/aliceswood/student-directory/commit/0ec0d3fa4910fd5c8dff15acebebe78d32f50573).

 5. Our code only works with the student name and cohort.
-Add more information: hobbies, country of birth, height, etc.
+Add more information: hobbies, country of birth, height, etc. [Commit 7599df8](https://github.com/aliceswood/student-directory/commit/7599df8e596c9e1a9a611f13741836a6761eb312)

 6. Research how the method center() of the String class works.
 Use it in your code to make the output beautifully aligned.